-Top Ten Interesting and Fun Facts About Parasites
+Top 10 Interesting and Fun Facts About Parasites

 Parasites Are Everywhere!

-Yes, they are pretty much all over the place.
+Whether you can see them or not, parasites are pretty much everywhere.
 They are in the air, in the soil, in food, even inside you - hiding out on your skin, in your hair, and in your gut.

 And it's not true that you have to be dirty and forget to wash to get parasites (although some of the nastier ones will prefer you if you're a bit of a stinker).
 Many common parasites, such as head lice, prefer a clean environment.

 And in many cases, you shouldn't want to.
 Many parasites are actually good for you.
 It's true.
 They'll eat up flakes of dead skin, absorb excess oils and keep your intestines clean.
 They're the helpful parasites.